MehrdadQ/Dream-Journal/README.md

 The user can delete any dream entry and the selected dream will also be deleted from the Local Strorage.

-A button at the otp right gives the option to toggle between Light Mode and Night Mode.
+A button at the top right gives the option to toggle between Light Mode and Night Mode.

 Demo: